-The Physical Therapist Assistant Program prepares students to work under the direction of a physical therapist in a hospital, clinic, rehabilitation unit, sports-medicine facility, nursing home, extended care facility or pediatric facility.
+The Physical Therapist Assistant Program prepares students to work under the direction of a physical therapist in a hospital, clinic, rehabilitation unit, sports-medicine facility, nursing home, extended care facility, or pediatric facility.

-Professional Organizations & Sites of Interest
+Professional Organizations and Sites of Interest

 The Physical Therapist Assistant Program maintains close ties with the professional organizations that represent physical therapy:

-This is a national professional organization that represents nearly 70,000 members, and works to foster advancement in physical therapy practice, research, and education.
+- American Physical Therapy Association: This is a national professional organization that represents nearly 70,000 members, and works to foster advancement in physical therapy practice, research, and education.
 The mission of the APTA is to further the profession's role in prevention, diagnosis, and treatment of movement dysfunction and to enhance the physical health and functional abilities of members of the public.

-Faculty & Staff
+Faculty and Staff

 Mary Hays, PTA, Instructor